AdobeDocs/experience-platform.en/help/rtcdp/destinations/amazon-s3-destination.md

 For [!DNL Amazon S3] destinations, enter the following information in the create destination workflow:

-* **[!DNL Amazon S3] access key and [!DNL Amazon S3] secret key**: In [!DNL Amazon S3], generate an `access key - secret access key` pair to grant Real-time CDP access to your [!DNL Amazon S3] account.
+* **[!DNL Amazon S3] access key and [!DNL Amazon S3] secret key**: In [!DNL Amazon S3], generate an `access key - secret access key` pair to grant Adobe Real-time CDP access to your [!DNL Amazon S3] account.
 Learn more in the [Amazon Web Services documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

 >[!IMPORTANT]
 >
->Real-time CDP needs `write` permissions on the bucket object where the export files will be delivered.
+>Adobe Real-time CDP needs `write` permissions on the bucket object where the export files will be delivered.

 ## Exported data {#exported-data}

-For [!DNL Amazon S3] destinations, Real-time CDP creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
+For [!DNL Amazon S3] destinations, Adobe Real-time CDP creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
 For more information about the files, see [Email Marketing destinations and Cloud storage destinations](/help/rtcdp/destinations/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.

 <!--